Private water supplies

 Request for information

-The Private Water Supplies Regulations 2009 place a duty on all local authorities to keep a record and monitor all private water supplies and distribution systems in the area.
+All local authorities have to keep a record and monitor all private water supplies and distribution systems in the area.

 If you believe you are on a private water supply or distribution system and have not received a questionnaire, please download a copy and post it to us.